What to know about childbirth and delivery methods

 A vaginal birth without medication benefits both mother and baby.
 The microbiome, or bacterial environment, is established by birth method2.
 There is some research that suggests the development of the infant microbiome is associated with the likelihood of developing allergic diseases during childhood, but the association isn't clear.

 - Infants born vaginally tend to have fewer respiratory problems.

-avoidance of abdominal surgery and the associated risks that come with a
+- Other benefits of vaginal delivery include a quicker recovery for the mother and avoidance of abdominal surgery and the associated risks that come with a C-section.

 Disadvantages of vaginal delivery